 In Nov.
 1946, 72 plus years ago as these words are updated, 'Where Ships are Born', written by J. W. Smith ('Blue Peter') & T. S. Holden, was first published.
 The book that I have available is the revised edition, published in Nov.
 1953 by the 'Wear Shipbuilders Association', to commemorate the centenary of that organisation.

 The book is of 191 pages.
 With a 2 page map at its end.

-I wish to include the book in the belief that 'Wear Shipbuilders Association' no longer exists having been long ago disbanded - & that there is, as a result, no remaining copyright holder.
+I include the book in the belief that 'Wear Shipbuilders Association' no longer exists having been long ago disbanded - & that there is, as a result, no remaining copyright holder.
 Should any party feel differently, & demonstrate that they have a copyright existing today, do please be in touch.
-I suspect that the Sunderland shipbuilders of 1946, were they today around to give their blessing, would be glad to see their history celebrated by making the volume available through these pages.
+I suspect that both the authors & also the Sunderland shipbuilders of 1946, were they today around to give their blessing, would be glad to see their words & history celebrated by making the volume available through these pages.

 The broad scope of the book's content is really amazing.
 But ... my copy of the book is about 65 years old & the quality of the paper upon which it was printed is below today's standards.
-So the quality of the imagery that hopefully in due course will follow does leave a little to be desired.
+So the quality of the imagery that follows does leave a little to be desired.

 The book was published in many editions.
 Some of the covers of those other editions are here (1 & 2).

 Every page of the book was on site for many years, until a friend of the site recommended that I do not make the book available thru these pages until it can be established with certainty on what dates the two authors passed on - i.e. J. W. Smith ('Blue Peter') & T. S. Holden.
 You would think that that date re 'Blue Peter' would be easy to establish in view of his long association with the Sunderland Echo - but not so.
 So far I have not located any precise data.
 Can you provide one or other of those dates?
 If so, do consider being in touch.